We like to keep our festival cozy: 12 - 15 people per field trip. Sign up will be at the meeting time and site of the trips.

-Bonnie Ginader has been birding for more than 40 years, and she has spoken to many garden clubs about birds.
+Bonnie Ginader has been birding for more than 40 years and she has spoken to many garden clubs about birds.
 She did two displays at the Stull Center when it opened and funds bird seed for the feeders at the ranger station on the park.

 Jerry McWilliams is senior author of the book, The Birds of Pennsylvania and co-author of the book, Birds of Erie County, Pennsylvania.
 He is also regional editor for the journal, Pennsylvania Birds and sub-regional editor for the journal, North American Birds.

 Mike Plyler has been a lifelong camping and hiking enthusiast and has been birding since 2001.
 He is a former PIAS trustee and a regular volunteer.

 Emily Pritchard earned a degree in Park and Resource Management from Slippery Rock University.
 She is employed as an Environmental Education Specialist for Pennsylvania State Parks, where she enjoys sharing her love for the natural world through teaching.
 She enjoys hiking, visiting local farm stands and travelling to National Parks.